-It’s hard to believe, but it’s been about a year-and-a-half since I started working from home full-time, running my virtual assistant business as my main focus and source of income.
-That was back in September of 2016, and I spent several weeks crunching the numbers and thinking about how best to make that happen.
+It’s hard to believe, but I’ve been working from home full-time since the fall of 2016, running my virtual assistant business as my main focus and source of income.
+I spent several weeks before this transition crunching the numbers and thinking about how best to make that happen.
 Prior to working from home full-time, my virtual assistant business was run on simple straight hourly work, with a flat rate for all services.
 But, part of my plan to be able to work from home included switching from straight hourly to monthly retainer packages.

 The straight hourly work was fine up until that point.
 I’d been in business for about a year, and I’d always felt that it was the easiest way to serve my clients without worrying about billing cycles or which services should maybe cost more than others because they’re more tedious, intensive, or whatever.
 I didn’t have to worry about which clients were on certain pricing structures versus others.
 However, I was also working a full-time job, and my VA business was a side hustle, so I wasn’t reliant on income from it to pay for my living expenses.
 When I thought more realistically about working from home full-time, it became clear that straight hourly work was not going to cut it as far as income was concerned.